minio/docs/docs/how-to-use-minio-server-side-encryption-with-aws-cli.md

 ## Upload an Object using SSE-C

-The following example shows how to upload an object named `my-secret-diary` where the content is the file: `~/my-diary.txt`:
+The following example shows how to upload an object named `my-secret-diary` where the content is the file `~/my-diary.txt`.
+Note that you should use your own encryption key.

 ```sh
 aws s3api put-object \